alicht/DOM-manipulation/DOM/part2.md

+Objectives:
--  The Dom is structured as a tree of nodes and how to access it
+-  The Dom Tree
--  How to access elements in the DOM by ID, class, tag, and query selectors.
+-  How to access elements in the DOM using ID, class, tag, and query selectors.
+-  Styling using query selectors

 # The Dom Tree